GSA/digitalgov.gov/content/posts/2013-09-03-trends-on-tuesday-companies-use-mobile-for-brand-loyalty.md

 ---
-url: /2013/09/03/trends-on-tuesday-companies-use-mobile-for-brand-loyalty/
 date: 2013-09-03 9:56:06 -0400
 title: 'Trends on Tuesday: Companies Use Mobile for Brand Loyalty'
-summary: A recent survey of 100 retailers by EPiServer found that 46 percent of those with a mobile strategy in place and 74 percent of those planning to launch one soon said they are using mobile primarily to increase customer loyalty or provide a more personalized experience for customers.
+summary: A recent survey of 100 retailers by EPiServer found that 46 percent of those with a mobile strategy in place and 74 percent of those planning to launch one soon said they are using mobile primarily to increase customer loyalty or provide a more personalized experience for
 categories:
   - Mobile
 tag: